LaRoomy/Liquid_Dispenser/README.md

 2. Display Application: Manages the user interface, allowing the user to confirm, cancel or stop dispensing and shows notifications.
 3. Liquid Control Application: Controls the pump and sensors to measure and dispense the correct amount of liquid.

+TODO: link here to the uml resources part

 The project employs a layered software architecture, including:

 - Hardware Drivers: Custom, low-level drivers in C for direct hardware control
 - Hardware Abstraction Layer (HAL): Connector classes in C++ for simplified access to hardware features
 - Business Logic: High-level application logic in C++ that coordinates each stage of the dispensing process

+TODO: image of the layered architecture

 ## Skills and Technologies